frank-xwang/RIDE-LongTailRecognition/README.md

 - [x] tau-normalization -->

 ## Updates
-[10/2020 Initial Commit] We re-implemented RIDE in this repo.
+[12/2020] Initial Commit.
+We re-implemented RIDE in this repo.
 LDAM is also implemented (instruction below).
 We have limited support on cRT and tau-norm in `load_stage1` option and `t-normalization.py`, please look at the code comments for instructions while we are still working on it.

 ## Table of contents
 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=1 orderedList=false} -->